Austin Reaves NBA Playoffs Player Props: Lakers vs. Grizzlies

-Austin Reaves and his Los Angeles Lakers teammates match up versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+The Los Angeles Lakers, Austin Reaves included, hit the court versus the Memphis Grizzlies at 10:00 PM ET on Saturday in the 2023 NBA Playoffs.

-In this article, we look at Reaves' available prop bets, providing stats to help you figure out the best wagers to make.
+Let's look at Reaves' prop bets, and some stats and trends to help you find good wagers.

 Austin Reaves Prop Bets vs. the Grizzlies